Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Matchers.md

 > **toBeNegative**(): `R`

-Defined in: node\_modules/jest-extended/types/index.d.ts:667
+Defined in: node\_modules/jest-extended/types/index.d.ts:678

-Use `.toBeNegative` when checking if a value is a negative `Number`.
+Use `.toBeNegative` when checking if a value is a negative `Number` or `BigInt`.

 #### Returns